YingdaFan/Neural-Machine-Translation-for-Non-Fluent-Oral-Texts/README.md

 # Neural-Machine-Translation-for-Non-Fluent-Oral-Texts
 Proposed a method for oral translation for non-fluent texts, which includes non-fluent text synthesis methods, detection of non-fluent translation, and attention calibration tasks.

-The non-fluent text synthesis method simulated the distribution of natural oral phenomena and turned the non-fluent text into the fluent text.
+Simulated the distribution of natural oral phenomena and turned the non-fluent text into the fluent text.

 The fluency detection task helps the model identify the fluency in the source language sentences.